berdav/entombed/README.md

 To get a list of configurations use the switch `-h` or `--help`

-You can reconfigure the cellular automata rules using the parameter `-R`.
+You can reconfigure the cellular automaton rules using the parameter `-R`.
 You can refer to the help to get the usage of this parameter.
 For example
 ```bash